 Centipedes (Class Chilopoda) are recognised by having at least 15 pairs of legs (some immatures have fewer) with a single pair on each trunk segment.
-They also have large poison claws which are specially modified legs under the head (millipedes do not have these).
+They also have large poison claws (forcipules) which are specially modified legs under the head (millipedes do not have these).
+Their antennae tend to be long and thin (filiform).
 Centipedes are generally considered to be carnivorous although this may not be true for all groups.
 More than 50 species, representing four orders of centipede, are found in Britain & Ireland.